 CU and CUF have entered into an agreement to share common facilities and certain expenses in accordance with conditions and formulas set for the purpose.
-The two organizations maintain records of the time spent on each activity and allocate expenses based on employee hours.
+The staffs of the two organizations maintain records of the time spent of each activity and allocate expenses based upon employee hours.